Arts Leadership & Entrepreneurship

 Successfully connect the fine arts with business strategy.

-A minor in Arts Leadership and Entrepreneurship will prepare you to join the next generation of creative leaders in the arts.
+Courses in Arts Leadership and Entrepreneurship will prepare you to join the next generation of creative leaders in the arts.
 You’ll equip yourself with knowledge, tools, and skills to effectively lead arts organizations and manage careers in the twenty-first century creative economy.

 - Management, Dynamics, and Planning in Arts Organizations